 PPC's greatest asset is our dedicated staff.
 Selected after a highly competitive and holistic application process every semester, our staff members represent some of the brightest young policy minds in the nation and fully embody our core values of creativity, optimism, persistence, and meticulousness.
 The unique perspectives, experiences, and stories that each member brings are proudly reflected in all policy projects that PPC completes.

-PPC staff includes executive board comprised of students at the University of Pennsylvania and external consultants.
+PPC staff includes an executive board comprised of students at the University of Pennsylvania and external consultants.
 External consultants, who add global perspectives to our UN-related projects, play a critical role in complementing the standing members' policy research and global outreach efforts.

-2020-21 Executive Board
+2021-22 Executive Board